ApexFarm/WELLogger/README.md

 #### Browser Output

 In the above example we can also see a log output to the remote action response.
 We can print these logs in the developer console with wellogger.js helper.
+To view the logs in Chrome developer console, select `Verbose` as the logging level.
+Source codes for both remote action and lightning component are under the directory `src/sample`.

 ```html
 <apex:page name="WELSample" controller="WELSampleController">